moghelab/funcfetch/README.md

 TITLE   DOI     SPECIES Family  Kingdom ENZYME_COMMON_NAME      ENZYME_FULL_NAME        GENBANK UNIPROT_ID      ALT_ID  SUBSTRATE       PRODUCT FLAG
 Analysing a Group of Homologous BAHD Enzymes Provides Insights into the Evolutionary Transition of Rosmarinic Acid Synthases from Hydroxycinnamoyl-CoA:Shikimate/Quinate Hydroxycinnamoyl Transferases.
 10.3390/plants13040512  Mentha longifolia       4136|Lamiaceae  33090|Viridiplantae     MlAT1   Hydroxycinnamoyl-CoA:Shikimate/Quinate Hydroxycinnamoyl Transferase     NA      NA      NA         p-coumaroyl-CoA; shikimate      p-coumaroyl shikimate   pass
 ```
+This file can be opened in Excel to manually curate the rest of the way.
+This curation can be done in a stepwise manner.
+You may see the Excel files deposited in the Minimally Curated Sets folder to see how we performed this curation.

+## Questions/concerns
+If you have any questions or concerns, or just want to thank us, email Nathaniel Smith (nss97) or Gaurav Moghe (gdm67).
+We have Cornell email addresses.